-Potential energy is "stored" energy due to an object's position, properties, and/or forces acting on the object that have the ability to cause it to move.
-Potential energy is also energy that is available to be turned into some other form, such as kinetic energy, internal (thermal) energy, etc.
+Potential energy is "stored" energy due to an object's position, properties, and/or forces acting on the object.
+Potential energy is energy that is available to be turned into some other form, such as kinetic energy, internal (thermal) energy, etc.